CMSgov/dpc-static-site/src/_pages/api-documentation/get-sandbox-credentials.md

 # {{ page.page_title }}

-## 1. Sign up for/sign into the DPC Sandbox
+## 1. Create a DPC Sandbox login

 You'll enter info about you and your organization and create a password.
 Then you'll receive an email with a confirmation link.
 It may take a few minutes to receive this email.

 <a href="https://sandbox.dpc.cms.gov/users/sign_in"
   class="usa-button usa-button--accent-warm margin-top-1"
   type="button">
-  Visit the Sandbox {% include sprite.html icon="launch" size="2" %}
+  Create Sandbox login {% include sprite.html icon="launch" size="2" %}
 </a>

 ## 2. Generate a client token in the Sandbox site